-- Due to the international nature of our business, including increasing exposure to markets outside of the U.S. and Europe, political or economic changes or other factors could harm our business and financial performance. - Changes in or interpretations of tax rules, operating structures, transfer pricing regulations, country profitability mix and regulations may adversely affect the Company's effective tax rates. - The Company may be unable to obtain necessary product approvals and marketing clearances. - Inadequate levels of reimbursement from governmental or other third-party payers for procedures using the Company's products may cause the Company's revenue to decline. - Challenges may be asserted against the Company's products due to real or perceived quality, health or environmental issues. - If we fail to comply with laws and regulations relating to health care fraud, we could suffer penalties or be required to make significant changes to the Company's operations, which could adversely affect the Company's business. - The Company's business is subject to extensive, complex and changing domestic and foreign laws, rules, regulations, self-regulatory codes, directives, circulars and orders that failure to comply with which, if not complied with, could subject us to civil or criminal penalties or other liabilities. - The Company's quarterly operating results and market price for the Company's common stock may continue to be volatile. - Certain provisions in the Company's governing documents, and of Delaware law, may make it more difficult for a third party to acquire the Company. - The loss of members of our senior management and the resulting management transition might harm our future operating results. - Talent gaps and failure to manage and retain top talent may impact the Company's ability to grow the business. - The Company faces the inherent risk of litigation and claims. - Climate change and related natural disasters could negatively impact the Company's business and financial results.
+- The Company has recognized substantial goodwill impairment charges, most recently in 2020, and may be required to recognize additional goodwill and indefinite-lived intangible asset impairment charges in the future. - The Company's failure to obtain issued patents and, consequently, to protect the Company's proprietary technology could hurt the Company's competitive position. - The Company's profitability could suffer if third parties infringe upon the Company's intellectual property rights or if the Company's products are found to infringe upon the intellectual property rights of others. - Changes in the Company's credit ratings or macroeconomic impacts on credit markets may increase our cost of capital and limit financing options. - The Company has a significant amount of indebtedness.
+A breach of the covenants under the Company's debt instruments outstanding from time to time could result in an event of default under the applicable agreement. - The Company may not be able to repay its outstanding debt in the event that it does not generate sufficient cash flow to service its debts and cross default provisions may be triggered due to a breach of loan covenants. - The Company hedging and cash management transactions may expose the Company to loss or limit the Company's potential gains. - Certain of the Company's products are dependent on consumer discretionary spending. - · Due to the Company's international operations, the Company is exposed to the risk of changes in foreign exchange rates. - Due to the international nature of our business, including increasing exposure to markets outside of the U.S. and Europe, political or economic changes or other factors could harm our business and financial performance. - Changes in or interpretations of tax rules, operating structures, transfer pricing regulations, country profitability mix and regulations may adversely affect the Company's effective tax rates. - The Company may be unable to obtain necessary product approvals and marketing clearances. - Inadequate levels of reimbursement from governmental or other third-party payers for procedures using the Company's products may cause the Company's revenue to decline. - · Challenges may be asserted against the Company's products due to real or perceived quality, health or environmental issues. - If we fail to comply with laws and regulations relating to health care fraud, we could suffer penalties or be required to make significant changes to the Company's operations, which could adversely affect the Company's business. - The Company's business is subject to extensive, complex and changing domestic and foreign laws, rules, regulations, self-regulatory codes, directives, circulars and orders that failure to comply with which, if not complied with, could subject us to civil or criminal penalties or other liabilities. - The Company's quarterly operating results and market price for the Company's common stock may continue to be volatile. - Certain provisions in the Company's governing documents, and of Delaware law, may make it more difficult for a third party to acquire the Company. - Talent gaps and failure to manage and retain top talent may impact the Company's ability to grow the business. - The Company faces the inherent risk of litigation and claims. - Climate change and related natural disasters could negatively impact the Company's business and financial results.